gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 Once you save the file, look at `/my-files/` again—the new markdown file is in the table.
 This is a very powerful feature of Gatsby.
 Like the earlier `siteMetadata` example, source plugins can live reload data. `gatsby-source-filesystem` is always scanning for new files to be added and when they are, re-runs your queries.

-Let's add a transformer plugin that can transform markdown.
+Let's add a transformer plugin that can transform markdown files.

 ```shell
 npm install --save gatsby-transformer-remark